 5 tips to communicate dry subjects

-(I say this with love; I have worked with enough procurement teams over the years to believe that you are a truly misunderstood group.)
+(I say this with love; I have worked with enough procurement teams over the years to believe that they are a misunderstood group.)

 Efficiency and value for money

 As mentioned above, I do a lot of work with procurement teams, helping them find ways to engage their internal audiences with the need for compliant action.
 The teams are lovely, hard-working experts in their field who are striving to do their best for their organisation every day.
-B – but by their own admission, their subject matter is rarely at the top of anyone’s must read list.
+But by their own admission, their subject matter is rarely on anyone’s must read list.

-And yet, the increased efficiency, value for money, improved customer service and out and out cost savings that their work delivers can make a huge difference to the whole institution’s success.
-Or, in the context of 2020, to the organisation’s survival.
+And yet the increased efficiency, value for money, improved customer service and out and out cost savings that their work delivers can make a huge difference to overall success.

 Funding the frontline

-This is a big deal and applies to any large organisation.
-Yet, getting people to take notice within the organisation – and, more to the point, getting them to change their behaviours – is tough.
+This is a big deal and applies to any larger organisation.
+Yet getting people to take notice within the organisation is tough.
+So is getting them to change their behaviours.

 A range of dry subjects